true-north-engineering/pbz-educ/lab4/SOLUTIONS.md

 oc secret link pipeline nexus-docker-auth
 ```

-3. Connect to the Openshift console. ```pbz-cicd``` project contains Tekton pipeline examples.
+3. Connect to the Openshift console.
+There is a project named ```pbz-cicd``` that contains Tekton pipeline examples.
 Copy them to your project.

 4. Create todo-api pipeline which has the following properties:
     * Define one parameter ```revision``` which will hold the git branch or commit sha of the code to clone.